Japan Travel Guide

 Although an increasingly greater number of young people speak English since this is taught in schools more and more frequently, it is advisable to carry names and directions of destinations such as hotels, restaurants and attractions written in Japanese so that you can show this to taxi drivers and people on the street.
 It is also good practice to carry a phrase book as English signage might not be so prevalent in rural areas.

-The Japanese mobile telephone system is not compatible with those of other countries which means that unless you have a 3G phone, your mobile phone will not work in Japan.
-Local Mobile phones can be rented on arrival at the airport.
+Staying connected while in Japan is fairly easy.
+Most newer phones are compatible with Japanese mobile networks.
+You can purchase a local prepaid data SIM card and put it in your device.
+However, it is advisable to check your phone’s compatibility before your trip, and ensure that it is ‘unlocked’ by the provider.
+Local mobile phones can be rented on arrival at the airport.
 Calling from a hotel is almost always the most expensive option as hotels add surcharges to all calls, particularly international ones.
 Calling cards sold in vending machines and convenience stores usually keep costs to a minimum.
 Public telephones are a dying breed in cellphone-happy Japan, but public telephones can be found in stations and hotel lobbies.

 Plan your private Japan tours with help from our experts.
 Contact us today for your obligation-free itinerary!